-- (a) A Bachelor of Engineering Honours degree, or other Bachelors Honours degree, with at least a 2:2 classification in a relevant subject area: - (b) Academic qualifications at a lower level than honours degree but supported by a maturity of experience at a professional level in a relevant specialist area; - (c) Equivalent qualifications of another overseas country deemed satisfactory by the programme team.
+- (a) A Bachelor of Engineering Honours degree, or other Bachelors Honours degree, with at least a 2:2 classification in a relevant subject area; - Academic qualifications at a lower level than honours degree but supported by a maturity of experience at a professional level in a relevant specialist area\; - (c) Equivalent overseas qualifications deemed satisfactory by the programme team.

-Some applicants, for example, those who have achieved an ordinary BEng degree may be required to undertake a bridging programme that will ensure shortfalls in any academic subjects, prior to entry to the MSc can be addressed.
-The bridging unit may include analytical modules pertinent to the specific programme that the student would wish to undertake (e.g. Stability and Control for Aero MSc) at level six.
+Some applicants, for example, those who have achieved an ordinary BEng degree are compulsorily required to undertake a bridging programme that will ensure shortfalls in any academic subjects, prior to entry to the MSc and MRes can be addressed.
+The bridging unit include modules pertinent to the specific programme that the student would wish to undertake at level six.
 The total credit value would be 60 of which 40 would be the final year honours level project.
+The applicants have to successfully complete the bridging unit prior to enrolling on the MSc or MRes programme.
+Some overseas applicants, on advice and judgement of the admission tutor or programme team, may be required to undertake the bridging programme prior to formal enrolling on the MSc or MRes programmes.